about indent-based tree structures

 line-1 line-2 line-2-1 line-3

-then line-2 could be interpreted as having no prefix
+line-2 can be interpreted as having no prefix

 (line-1 ((line-2 line-2-1)) line-3)